lspitzner/exference-paper/README.md

 I am aware that few people know subtrees, and it does not really matter if you do not, so do not be discouraged.
 Basically it means that changes made to the exference-core subtree should be separated from other changes.
+In contrast to submodules it is not necessary to `update` or `init`.